EavesGroup/Manual/_posts/coding/2023-02-01-mathematica_plotting.md

 </tr>
 </table>

 The `ImageSize` option is used here to generate nicely sized plots for exporting.
 Note that most style aspects of your plot will not scale with the size of the plot.
-Make sure that you set this parameters to a value you like before messing around too much with the size of style elements.
+Make sure that you set this parameter to a value you like before messing around too much with the size of style elements.

 ### Axes Labels

 `AxesLabel` is the basic way to label the axes of your plot.
-Like `PlotLabel` you can pass a simple set of strings, i.e. `AxesLabel -> {"x","y"}`, or enhance the style using the `Style` function as in the below example. `FrameLabel` is a more complex option to generate axes labels, but also offers more fine tuning and better placement.
-To use `FrameLabel` we also need to supply the `Frame` argument. `Frame` takes as its input a Boolean or set of Booleans that decides wether or not a frame is drawn on the graphics object. `True` draws an edge on every side of the graphics object.
-Or you can give a nested list with the arguments in the order of `{left, right}` and then `{bottom,top}`. `FrameLabel` takes it's input in the same format and order, replacing the Booleans with a `Style` function or string or the parameter `None` to leave the edge unlabeled.
+Like `PlotLabel` you can pass a simple set of strings, i.e. `AxesLabel -> {"x","y"}`, or enhance the style using the `Style` function as in the below example. `FrameLabel` is a more complex option to generate axes labels, but also offers more fine-tuning and better placement.
+To use `FrameLabel` we also need to supply the `Frame` argument. `Frame` takes as its input a Boolean or set of Booleans that decides whether a frame is drawn on the graphics object. `True` draws an edge on every side of the graphics object.
+Or you can give a nested list with the arguments in the order of `{left, right}` and then `{bottom,top}`. `FrameLabel` takes its input in the same format and order, replacing the Booleans with a `Style` function or string or the parameter `None` to leave the edge unlabeled.
 By default, the left and right labels are rotated by 90 degrees, which I have undone with the `Rotate` function in the below example.

-{% raw %}
 <table width="100%" style="table-layout: fixed; border: 1px $border-color;">
  <tr>
     <td><code>